 “A rare example of a Victorian Italianate residence which has much original fabric.
 One of the oldest structures in the area.
 Historically it provides evidence of earliest settlement of the area”.

-The overall style can be described as Balinese style with bohemian vibe.
-Balinese interior designs are all about handcrafted wood pieces, historical elements, luscious greenery, rain shower and mix of natural tones with splash of brighter colours.
+The overall style can be described as Balinese style with a bohemian vibe.
+Balinese interior designs are all about handcrafted wood pieces, historical elements, luscious greenery, rain shower, and a mix of natural tones with a splash of brighter colors.
 We can find it all in here.

-First thing that we notice are some key pieces in the bathrooms.
+The first thing that we notice is some key pieces in the bathrooms.

 The walls and floors have natural shades of greys in big scale tiles on which your eye rests and lets you take in the calmness of the place.
 Big light tiles also make an illusion of a bigger airy space.

-Another key element in the bathroom is of course the natural stone free standing bathtub.
-It looks heavy, majestic and is symbiosis with other natural elements like same colour stone basin, wood crafted vanity and live green plants.
+Another key element in the bathroom is of course the natural stone-free standing bathtub.
+It looks heavy, majestic, and is a symbiosis with other natural elements like the same color stone basin, wood-crafted vanity, and live green plants.
 Everything has its own place.

-Chosen tap ware is matte black, which is a modern addition to ‘something old’.
-The wall spout, minimal mixer and shower set including rain shower head has a sleek minimal design that goes perfectly with the chosen colour palette for the rest of the bathroom.
+Chosen tapware is matte black, which is a modern addition to ‘something old’.
+The wall spout, minimal mixer, and shower set including rain shower head have a sleek minimal design that goes perfectly with the chosen color palette for the rest of the bathroom.

-A bit of bright colour is added with narrow/small rugs that have an abstract print.
-It’s enough colour without being overwhelming.
+A bit of bright color is added with narrow/small rugs that have an abstract print.
+It’s enough color without being overwhelming.

-In overall we think Pia did a fantastic job by taking advantage of the history and mixing it with modern looking tap ware.
+Overall we think Pia did a fantastic job by taking advantage of the history and mixing it with modern-looking tap ware.
 Sometimes all you need is right there in front of you and you just need to add a bit of imagination and the result is a stunning bathroom sanctuary.